cake-build/website/input/docs/writing-builds/reusing-builds.md

 Order: 80
-Description: How to reuse build code in different projects and repositories
+Excerpt: How to reuse build code in different projects and repositories
 ---

 Cake supports different ways to share build code across multiple projects and repositories.